SwannedLakee/joereddington.github.io/diary/index.md

 ## 05/09/22 13:15 to 13:48,  Sideline in fixing lnc +EQT
 * Fixed with https://stackoverflow.com/a/23917799/170243
 * Still NOT working, but some of that might be reboot problems.

-## 05/09/22 13:50, Back to whatever I was doing.
-This file is now only 50 lines long, most of which is the damn

 ## 05/09/22 14:28 to 17:09, Email (and banking) +EQT
 Back on the thing.